Woolwich Works are delighted to take part in the National Trust's Heritage Open Days

 2pm, Fireworks Factory

-To celebrate Heritage Open Day, Resident Artistic Company at Woolwich Works Chineke! is throwing open the doors to its rehearsal.
-Chineke!, Europe’s first majority Black and ethnically diverse orchestra, is inviting visitors to see and hear the orchestra in the heart of Woolwich Works' iconic Fireworks Factory.
+A special rehearsal from Resident Artistic Company Chineke!, Europe’s first majority Black and ethnically diverse orchestra, is inviting visitors to see and hear the orchestra in the heart of Woolwich Works' iconic Fireworks Factory.

-Lost & Found with Thames Mudlark Nicola White
+Talk: Lost & Found with Thames Mudlark Nicola White - Book Now

 Local artist, inspirational YouTuber and licensed Thames mudlark Nicola White takes you on a journey of discovery along the river, revealing the extraordinary stories of forgotten people and places through objects found in the mud.